 PERMITTED USE.
-A use ~~specifically allowed in 1 or more of the various districts without the necessity of obtaining a special use permit allowed by city ordinance.~~
+A use specifically allowed in 1 or more of the various districts without the necessity of obtaining a special use permit.

 REPAIR.
-The reconstruction or renewal of any part of an existing ~~building structure~~ for the purpose of its maintenance.
+The reconstruction or renewal of any part of an existing building for the purpose of its maintenance.

 SINGLE-FAMILY RESIDENCE.
-A ~~1-one~~ family detached dwelling ~~occupied by family members of the first or second degree or affinity or consanguinity.~~
+A 1-family detached dwelling.

 STORY.
-The portion of a building ~~included~~ between the ~~surface of any~~ floor and the ~~surface of the floor-ceiling next~~ above it, ~~or if there be no floor above it, then the space between that floor and the ceiling above it.~~
+The portion of a building included between the surface of any floor and the surface of the floor next above it, or if there be no floor above it, then the space between that floor and the ceiling above it.

 STORY, HALF.
-A story under a gable, hip, or gambrel roof, the wall plates of which on at least ~~2-two~~ opposite exterior walls are not more than ~~2-two~~ feet above the floor of that story.????
+A story under a gable, hip, or gambrel roof, the wall plates of which on at least 2 opposite exterior walls are not more than 2 feet above the floor of that story.

-STRUCTURE, PERMANENT.
-Anything constructed ~~or attached to construction, the use of~~ which requires permanent location on the ground ~~or attachment to something having a permanent location on the ground.~~
+STRUCTURE.
+Anything constructed, the use of which requires permanent location on the ground or attachment to something having a permanent location on the ground.

 SUBDIVISION.
-The division of a ~~lot, tract, or~~ parcel of land situated within the ~~city's~~ corporate limits or ~~within the city's~~ statutory extra territorial jurisdiction into ~~2-two~~ or more parts ~~lots, or sites~~ for the purpose, ~~whether immediate or future,~~ of sale, division of ownership, or building development, including ~~re~~-subdivision.
-SUBDIVISION of land does not include the division of land for agricultural purposes in parcels ~~or tracts~~ of 25 acres or more.?????
+The division of a lot, tract, or parcel of land situated within the corporate limits or within the city's statutory extraterritorial jurisdiction into 2 or more parts, lots, or sites for the purpose, whether immediate or future, of sale, division of ownership, or building development, including resubdivision.
+SUBDIVISION of land does not include the division of land for agricultural purposes in parcels or tracts of 25 acres or more.

 TREES, REQUIRED.
 Pecan, Texas Ash, Eastern Red Cedar, Chinese Pistachio, Austrian Pine, Burr Oak, Live Oak, Red Oak, Sycamore, Lacebark Elm.
-Examples of trees not to be planted in the ~~bufferyard~~buffer yard are: Arizona Ash, Chinese Tallow, Cottonwood, Siberian Elm, Honeylocust, Hackberry, Mimosa, Fruitless Mulberry, Pin Oak, Poplar, Silver Maple, and Italian Cypress.
+Examples of trees not to be planted in the bufferyard are: Arizona Ash, Chinese Tallow, Cottonwood, Siberian Elm, Honeylocust, Hackberry, Mimosa, Fruitless Mulberry, Pin Oak, Poplar, Silver Maple, and Italian Cypress.

 VARIANCE.
-A legal modification of the district provisions such as setbacks, height, or area requirements from city ordinances, granted to relieve hardship conditions existing within a single piece of property other than financial and not of the applicant's making.
+A legal modification of the district provisions such as setbacks, height, or area requirements, granted to relieve hardship conditions existing within a single piece of property other than financial and not of the applicant's making.